 Finally in this part of the house is a small "snug" which is an ideal space for youngsters to hang out.

 Through a short passageway is the spacious new kitchen/diner.
-The kitchen is fully equipped with everything you might need and has a 4 oven Aga at its heart.
+The kitchen is fully equipped with everything you might need and has a 4 oven Everhot range at its heart.
 There is a dining area for 10 within the kitchen.
-Off the kitchen is a utility room with washing machine and tumble drier.
 There is a back door giving access to a rear courtyard.
+Off the courtyard is a utility room with washing machine and tumble drier.